Certain router models are not compatible with the CleverLoop Base Station.

 We will continue to gather information on incompatible router and modem makes and models over time.

-If you suspect that your router or modem may be causing problems with your CleverLoop system, it is worth checking that you hardware is using the latest firmware available.
+If you suspect that your router or modem may be causing problems with your CleverLoop system, it is worth checking that your hardware is using the latest available firmware.
 You can usually check this in the backend settings of the device.
+See the website of either your internet service provider, or the manufacturer of your device for more information on checking and upgrading your firmware version.